-As part of the overall program in off-campus study at Bethel, the Office of Off-Campus Programs/International Studies offers information and assistance to all students interested in studying abroad and in other off-campus locations.
+The Office of Off-Campus Programs/International Studies offers information and assistance to all students interested in studying abroad and in other off-campus locations, either short-term or for a semester.

 Several components of the General Education curriculum are intended to prepare graduates for life in the interconnected, mutually dependent global community.
 The off-campus, cross-cultural experience (Z) course requirement can be met by successfully completing a semester abroad.
-In addition, off-campus interim courses that incorporate interaction with people from another culture and have been pre-approved by the General Education committee also fulfill this requirement.
+In addition, off-campus interim courses that incorporate interaction with people from another culture and have been preapproved by the General Education committee also fulfill this requirement.
 Cross-cultural experience courses include a Z in the course number.